 When working on large and complicated financial models in Microsoft Excel, it can be quite challenging to document them clearly for ease of use and understandability.
-We will discuss here several Excel models best practices and other useful tips and tricks that users can apply to maintain and audit your models more efficiently.
+We will discuss several Excel model best practices and other useful tips and tricks that users can apply to maintain and audit their models more efficiently.
 Excel offers a variety of functions that enable users to better organize their workbooks and contents.

 The documentation method clearly defines the purpose of each worksheet/grouping, so users can quickly navigate and find the information they need, rather than searching through a long, single-page model.